Fasting and Chronic Inflammation

 Conclusion

-Understanding the role and purpose of inflammation in the body is key to grasping how fasting can reduce it.
-Chronic inflammation, though a natural response, can have detrimental effects on our health when left unchecked.
+Chronic inflammation, though a natural response, can harm our health when left unchecked.
 Fasting emerges as a powerful tool against chronic inflammation, turning off genes related to this harmful process.